IRR Calculation in Excel

 The Internal Rate of Return is the rate of interest received for the investment done.
 IRR in excel consists of the payments done represented by the negative values and the income generated denoted by positive values that occur at a regular time interval.

 IRR function in Excel returns the internal rate of return for a series of cash flowsCash FlowsCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
 It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. represented by the positive and negative numbers.
 These cash flows do not have to be consistent, as they would be for an annuity.
-However, the cash flows must occur at regular intervals such as monthly, quarterly or annually.
+However, the cash flows must occur at regular intervals, such as monthly, quarterly, or annually.
 The cash amount can vary for each interval.

-IRR Formula in Excel
+Formula used to Calculate IRR in Excel

 The IRR formula Excel is as follows: